 At certain times during the massage, you may feel some discomfort or pain as the massage therapist works on areas where there are adhesions or scar tissue.

 In fact, your body may tense up in response to pain, making it harder for the therapist to reach deeper muscles.
-Always tell your massage therapist if you feel pain during the massage.
+Always tell your therapist if you feel pain during the massage.
 The therapist can adjust the technique or further prep the tissues if the superficial muscles are tense.

 Unfortunately, many people misconstrue pain and soreness as evidence that a massage is working.